sbt/sbt/README.md

 ```

 To add the plugin only to a single project, put this line into `project/plugins.sbt` of your project, instead.

-This plugin is an auto-plugin which will be automatically enabled starting from sbt 0.13.5.

 ## Main Tasks